GUI-AIMA: Aligning Intrinsic Multimodal Attention with a Context Anchor for GUI Grounding: Methodology

-Under GPU memory constraints, high-resolution GUI screenshots are usually down-sampled, yielding fewer visual patch tokens for the MLLM.
+\textbf{Two-step Inference with Zoom-in \faSearchPlus.} Under GPU memory constraints, high-resolution GUI screenshots are usually down-sampled, yielding fewer visual patch tokens for the MLLM.
 The resulting information loss and reduced fine-grained spatial granularity inevitably harm grounding accuracy. \method{} provides flexible spatial granularity since its patch-wise grounding.
 We can easily perform a two-step inference by adding zoom-in \textbf{without extra training}: (1) feed the compressed high-resolution screenshot to predict the approximate location.
 We use the center of this predicted location to determine a specific area to focus on.
 (2) we re-run the inference on the newly cropped region, providing a much more accurate result.
-This two-step inference targets to mitigates failure cases on high-resolution screens where the model identifies the right region but the center prediction is slightly offset the ground-truth box.
-Detailed observations and analysis of the zoom-in strategy is provided in \cref{sec:zoomin_analysis}.
+This two-step inference targets to mitigate failure cases on high-resolution screens where the model identifies the right region, but the center prediction is slightly offset from the ground-truth box.
+Detailed observations and analysis of the zoom-in strategy are provided in \cref{sec:zoomin_analysis}.

+\textbf{Efficient Attention Map Extraction.} FlashAttention~\cite{dao2022flashattention} avoids materializing full attention maps, while standard eager attention~\cite{vaswani2017attention} can return them but is slower and more memory-intensive.
+In \method{}, we use FlashAttention for the regular forward pass and eager attention only for the grounding-relevant rows, i.e., the query tokens and $\texttt{<ANCHOR>}$ over visual tokens.
+This reduces the extraction cost roughly from $O((|\mathcal{V}|+|\mathcal{Q}|+1)^2)$ to $O((|\mathcal{Q}|+1)\cdot|\mathcal{V}|)$.
+Since $|\mathcal{Q}|\ll |\mathcal{V}|$ in GUI inputs, the additional overhead is negligible, shown in \cref{sec:ablation}.